27rg5/Search-Engine-Optimization/README.md

-A group project to implement some features of SEO to increase the inbound traffic to websites using Python.
+A group project to implement features of SEO to increase the inbound traffic to websites using Python.

 </br>